Bose SoundTouch Toolkit

 3. No On-Device Credentials: The /mnt/nv/soundtouch-service/spotify-primer.conf will be removed, ensuring that no sensitive AfterTouch login details are stored on the speaker in plain text.

-1. Revert On-Device Migration: Update the Setup Manager to remove legacy scripts and rc.local hooks.
+5. Revert On-Device Migration: Update the Setup Manager to remove legacy spotify-boot-primer scripts and rc.local hooks from the speakers.